Emblem21-OpenSource/tuppu/src/markdown/articles/the-planned-destruction-of-the-alt-right.md

 2: It sounds like you're saying at the basis of human nature is still a desire for social capital based on self-sufficiency .
 1: No.  The desire is unimportant.
-The basis of human nature is discovering ways you as the individual can safely accumualte social capital and minimize risk of loss.
-Tthat basis is how the rightist model of social capital works.
+The basis of human nature is discovering ways you as the individual can safely accumulate social capital and minimize risk of loss.
+That basis is how the rightist model of social capital works.
-2: "most people have a Rightist model of social capital" <- what's the point of that then?.
+2: "most people have a Rightist model of social capital" <- what's the point of that then?
 1: It just happens to be that self-sufficient credos and ethos align with how that discovery plays out on average
-2: And you think human involvement will just show up in opposition to tyranny?.
+2: And you think human involvement will just show up in opposition to tyranny?
 1: Nope
 2: Bottom line this for me then.
 I don't see where you're going..
 1: I believe human involvement will be forced to engage in acts that undermine that tyranny.
-2: How is that possible?.
+2: How is that possible?
 1: Have you been looking into Venezuela recently?
 2: Not recently.
 I just know their recourses are falling apart and people are trying to leave..